Below are annotations for Providence #3 “A Lurking Fear” (40 pages plus covers, cover date July 2015 – released August 12, 2015)

 - The text of voices coming out of the center and right bottles (and on P9,p2) are nearly indiscernible.
 Commenter David Car Mar was able to enlarge them using a microscope camera – and the three are the same “text” but not in any font/language we’ve found.

 - Mr. Suydam is Robert Suydam, from Lovecraft’s “The Horror At Red Hook,” featured prominently in Providence #2.

-- The panel on the left if, of course, the de Bry brothers illustration of the cannibal butcher shop of the Anziques.
+- The panel on the left is the de Bry brothers illustration of the cannibal butcher shop of the Anziques.

 - The real town of Marblehead, Massachusetts was the basis for Lovecraft’s fictional town of Kingsport, where “The Terrible Old Man” takes place.